 The First Appointment

-The appointment usually takes about 1 hour and 15 minutes.
+The appointment usually takes about 1 hour.
 This visit includes a thorough review of medical history, and interviews with both the patient and family member or friend.
 Furthermore, we assess your memory through cognitive and neurologic examinations.

 A person experiencing a memory problem may be unable to provide accurate or complete information.
 Having a family member or friend involved in the visit provides context of the current situation.
 Moreover, it is important to include loved ones in the conversation when developing a plan of care.
 The presence of a family member or friend may ensure that clinician orders will be followed.